IBM-Cloud/docs-services/services/Nexmo/index.md

 # Using Nexmo with the New Application

-You are going to use Nexmo to build your SMS analysis app.
+You are going to use Nexmo to simply send a SMS message.
 Click **Catalog** at the top menu bar:

 ![Create an app](images/04-go-to-catalog.png)